-In this guided meditation script for anger, you will quickly relax and start to feel calm.
+In this guided anger meditation script you will quickly relax and start to feel calm.

 Here’s our guided meditation script for anger.
-It’s a brief meditation session.
 Enjoy!

 Note: As well as this guided anger meditation script, I recommend you look at these traditional Buddhist meditations.